anattadesign/anatta-documentation/docs/src/prismic-integration/code-snippets.md

 The CDN url for images provided by prismic offers fetching of images of different resolutions by using
 ```&w``` suffix.

+So we have two approach here :

+## Lazyload image With existing snippet(any)

+Follow this Procedure

 ::: danger
 We are using <a href="https://www.npmjs.com/package/lazysizes">***lazysizes***</a> plugin for lazyloading images.
 So check **package.json** if its installed.
 :::